exo-lang/exo/docs/System.md

 ![System overview](images/system-overview.png)

-The Exo compiler consists of a frontend and a backend, with user schedules applied in between.
+The Exo compiler's frontend starts by parsing the Python AST and constructing the Untyped Exo AST (UAST).
+It then runs various frontend checks before converting the UAST into LoopIR, which serves as Exo's primary IR.
+Exo supports rewrite-based user-scheduling, where scheduling primitives take a LoopIR and returns another (transformed) LoopIR.
+These primitives take the immutable LoopIR and rewrite it into a new LoopIR.
+Finally, in the backend, the optimized LoopIR is code-generated into C code.

 The input to the compiler is a set of Exo source files (`*.py`), and the output is generated C code (`*.c`).

 In this repository, folders are structured as follows: